papivot/pace-docs/PKS Cluster Access.md

 Once the necessary ClusterRoleBinding/RoleBinding has been created, you can generate the kubeconfig using the project - [kubectl_plugin_login](https://github.com/papivot/kubectl_plugin_login)

- - User is [appdev] (this user can be an authenticated UAA local user or a LDAP user that may or may not be present in the `pks.cluster.*` UAA groups)
+ - User is [appdev] (this user can be an *authenticated UAA local user* or a *LDAP user* that may or may not be present in the `pks.cluster.*` UAA groups)
  - PKS_API is the PKS API endpoint [e.g. api.pks.domain.com]
  - MASTER_API is the value of `Kubernetes Master Host:Kubernetes Master port` from the `pks cluster [clustername]` output.

-Upon a successful login
+For a first time LDAP user, upon a successful login, relevent entries are made
 ##### Cleanup

 **Note**: For regular use on OIDC enabled PKS clusters, a user can simply execute the following command to generate the kubeconfig file.

 > `pks get-kubeconfig [cluster_name] -u [username] -p [password] -a [PKS_API_endpoint]`

 ## PKS LDAP configuration